ReanneLen/GettingAndCleaningData---Course-Project/CodeBook.md

 TIDY DATA

   The tidy data set created from the RAW DATA using the run_analysis.R script has 180 rows (observations) and 81 columns(variables - subject, activity, 79 measurements).
   It contains the average values of each 79 measurements for each subject and each activity.
+The 79 measurements

 VARIABLE NAMES